Simone Biles wins every gold medal at U.S. Championships

 “She’s just in another league almost,” third-place Riley McCusker said.
 “I’m honestly just in awe of her.”

 After Rio, Biles took 14 months before returning to training last November under new coaches Cecile and Laurent Landi.
-She returned to competition three weeks ago, winning the U.S. Classic with a balance beam fall.
+She returned to competition three weeks ago, winning the U.S. Classic with an uneven bars fall.

 No falls over two days at nationals.
 Just three floor exercise passes that went out of bounds (because of Biles’ otherworldly tumbling power), plus small errors on uneven bars and balance beam Sunday.
 Biles won her first national title on uneven bars, the only event on which she did not earn a medal in Rio or at any world championships.

-Note: *Correction: An earlier version of this post incorrectly stated that Biles fell off the balance beam at the U.S. Classic three weeks ago.
-She fell off the uneven bars.